A Passover Relationship between Events in the Life and

 S—People of Samaria accept Jesus as the Savior of the world/Christ (John 4:42)

-G—Demons not allowed to speak because they knew He was the Christ.
+G—Demons weren’t allowed to speak because they knew He was Christ.
 (Luke 4:41) Can’t reveal the selection yet.

 D—Because John was selected, this would imply John was an offering.